 Broccoli is a classic vegetable that fits into many international cuisines and offers plenty of nutrition.
 If you want a variety with tight heads and prolific flowering, try growing Belstar broccoli.
 With just 66 days to maturity, you will be enjoying your own broccoli crop in just a few months!
 Keep reading for further Belstar broccoli info, including when and how to plant this delicious variety.

 The Belstar broccoli variety is an organic hybrid variety suitable for either spring or summer planting.
 Just like any other broccoli, Belstar doesn’t do well in hot temperatures.
 Plants in the Brassica family are high in vitamins C and K, fiber, and manganese.
 They are being studied for their ability to fight cancer.
 Broccoli is one of the tastier varieties of this family.

-The Belstar variety is very adaptable and produces stress tolerant plants.
-Not only does it develop a large central head, but the side shoots produce numerous smaller heads.
-The florets are dense and deeply bluish green.
+The Belstar variety is very adaptable and produces stress-tolerant plants.
+Not only does it develop a large, central head, but the side shoots produce numerous smaller heads.
+The florets are dense and a deep bluish-green.
 The largest heads can reach 6 inches (15 cm.) across.
 The plant also has great disease resistance.